joshfinnie/joshfinnie.com/DESIGN.md

 ### Footer
 - **Style:** single hairline top border (zinc-100 / zinc-700 at 40% opacity in dark), centered on small screens, split into link row + copyright row on `sm:` and up.
 Links use the same teal hover treatment as nav.

+### Currently Reading (signature component)
+A dismissible corner widget (`CurrentlyReading.astro`), `fixed bottom-4 right-4`, that surfaces the book Josh is currently reading without competing with the primary content column.
+It earns the Floating-Chrome-Only shadow treatment because it genuinely overlays scrolling content.
+Appears after a 600ms delay (avoids a jarring instant pop-in), dismissible via an `×` button, and remembers the dismissal per-book in `localStorage` so it reappears when the book changes rather than being gone forever.

 ## Do's and Don'ts

 ### Do:
 - **Do** keep teal as the only accent color; every other surface stays zinc neutral.
-- **Do** reserve `shadow-lg` for elements that float above scrolling content (avatar, pill nav); use a hairline border/ring everywhere else, even on cards.
+- **Do** reserve `shadow-lg` for elements that float above scrolling content (avatar, pill nav, mobile nav dropdown, the Currently Reading widget); use a hairline border/ring everywhere else, even on cards.
 - **Do** route all long-form text through `prose prose-zinc dark:prose-invert` rather than hand-building a type scale.
 - **Do** keep the centered `max-w-2xl`/`lg:max-w-5xl` reading column consistent across header, content, and footer.